Penn Quakers football: NCAA television controversy

 In 1951, the NCAA attempted to stop any live broadcast of college football games during the season, which affected Penn due to them being one of only two colleges to enact this practice (the other being Notre Dame).
 After public outcry, the NCAA restricted the number of games televised for each team.
 Penn attempted to circumvent the rules through its contract, but they had to back down due to the NCAA's threat of possibly expelling the Quakers from the association.

 Ivy League

 Penn joined the Ivy League in 1956 when it was formed.
 Penn won its 1st Ivy League Football Championship in 1959.
 It was not until 1982, 23 years later, that Penn would win its 2nd Ivy League Football Championship.
 Since that year Penn has become a dominant football power in the Ivy League.
 They are tied with Dartmouth in winning a record 18 Ivy League Football Championships.
 Penn, however, is first in outright Ivy League titles (13), and first in undefeated Ivy League titles (8).

 Championships

 National championships

-Penn has claimed seven national championships, with selectors declaring them a champion in six of the seven years.
-The Quakers claim the 1907 season as a championship in their own view.
-Penn's football fact book states that the Billingsley Report named the 1907 team National Champions, but other sources show Billingsley naming Yale for 1907.
+Penn has been named national champions seven times by NCAA major selectors, and claims all seven championships.

+The Billingsley Report named the 1907 Quakers national champions under Billingsley's original formula.
+Updated Billingsley rankings no longer name Penn national champions in 1907, but Penn continues to claim the championship.